Wood stork: Breeding

 The chicks hatch altricial, unable to move, and weigh an average of 62 g.
 They are brooded for the first week after hatching, and after that when it is raining and at night.
-The chicks are not left alone until at least three weeks of age, with one parent foraging while the other guards the nest and chicks.
-When the chicks are at least three weeks old, they are large enough to stay and protect the nest.
+The chicks are not left alone until at least 3 weeks of age, with one parent foraging while the other guards the nest and chicks.
+When the chicks are at least 3 weeks old, they are large enough to stay and protect the nest.
 This coincides with the chicks getting more aggressive when presented with foreign objects or organisms.
-They fledge 60 to 65 days after hatching, and reach sexual maturity at four years of age, although they usually do not successfully fledge chicks until their fifth year of age.
+They fledge 60 to 65 days after hatching, and reach sexual maturity at 4 years of age, although they usually do not successfully fledge chicks until their fifth year.

-The hatching success, the percentage of birds that had at least one egg that hatched in a year, of the wood stork is around 62%.
-This can vary widely, though, with colonies ranging from about 26% to 89% hatching success.
-The period when chicks are most vulnerable to death is from hatching to when they are two weeks old.
+The hatching success, the percentage of birds that had at least one egg that hatched in a year, of the wood stork averages around 62%, but ranges from about 26 to 89% hatching success.
+The period when chicks are most vulnerable to death is from hatching to when they are 2 weeks old.
 Overall, about 31% of nests produce at least one fledged bird.
 Raccoons and caracaras, especially crested caracaras, are prominent predators of eggs and chicks.
 Other causes of nesting failure is the falling of nests, thus breaking the eggs inside.
 This can be caused by many events, the most prominent being poor nest construction and fights between adults.

 Diet and feeding

 During the dry season, the wood stork eats mostly fish, supplemented by insects.
-During the wet season, on the other hand, fish make up about half the diet, crabs make up about 30%, and insects and frogs make up the rest.
+During the wet season, though, fish make up about half the diet, crabs make up about 30%, and insects and frogs make up the rest.
 The wood stork eats larger fish more often than smaller fish, even in some cases where the latter is more abundant.
-It is estimated that an adult wood stork needs about 520 g per day to sustain itself.
-For a whole family, it is estimated that about 200 kg are needed per breeding season.
+An adult wood stork needs an estimated 520 g per day to sustain itself.
+For a whole family, about 200 kg are needed per breeding season.